InformaticsMatters/ansible-infrastructure/README.md

 taken from the [cloud-provider-openstack] repository.
 The release used as a basis of the templates was **openstack-cinder-csi-1.1.2**.

+## NFS provisioner
+The NFS provisioner is formed from Helm templates taken from the [nfs-subdir-external-provisioner] repository.

 ## Building the Documentation
 The source of the documentation can be found in the project's `doc` directory.
 To build the HTML version of the documentation install